 In addition to establishing good civic stewardship, this is just one more way to strengthen the corporate mission, encourage employee bonding, and increase loyalty.
 The workplace of the future is an active participant in its community.

-Tip #9: Stand up for employee needs
+Tip #9: Stand Up for Employee Needs

-Establish company protocols, benefits, and policies that protect your employees of every level, and that won’t disappear in an uncertain political climate.
+Establish company protocols, benefits, and policies that protect your employees of every level, and that would not disappear in an uncertain political climate.
 This can take quite a bit of a financial investment for companies, so start investing today so you can offer stronger benefits in the future.
 An investment in great maternity/paternity, healthcare, childcare, and other benefits is an investment in your employees.
 Consider to have a good touch on employee engagement.
 This can be supported via software tools like Woba.
 Consider the entirety of the person you expect to show up every day and perform their best for you.

-Tips #10: Have a core set of beliefs
+Tips #10: Have a Core Set of Beliefs

 Employees and consumers are more invested than ever in the type of brands they spend their money on or show up for every day.
 At the lightening-speed that scandals are uncovered and news travels, a company can be exposed and financially crippled in the blink of an eye.
 A soda company that pollutes its local water resources?
 Nope.
 A makeup company that tests on animals?
 Forget about it.
 A coffee company that advertises on a controversial news site?
 Oh boy.